peireguihaumouno/peireguihaumouno.github.io/content/post/post2.en.md

 disableComments = true
 +++

-# MANIFESTO OF THE AUTONOMOUS BODY IN FRICTION

 ### Corporeal mime and live sound as a practice of action and relation

 **This manifesto does not describe a method nor propose a closed pedagogical system.